ramyadhadidi/paper_summeries/Compilers/Class_FlowAnalysis.md

   - any statement immediately after return or branch

 ### Extended Basic Block (EBB)
 Extend variable scope, and reduce register usage.
-Brings saftley issues
+Brings safely issues

 ## Control Flow Graph (CFG)
-Basic blocks as nodes, and branches and fall-throughs as edges.
+Basic blocks as nodes, and branches and fall-through as edges.
 We do not have the data, so and edge means that program may take the path.
 2 simple rules.
 Done in IR level.

 ### Form a EBB from CFG
-All additional block should be only accessible from the root of EBB.
+All additional blocks from BBB should be only accessible from the root of a single block in EBB.
 We move through successors.

+### Dominator
+A dominator block is a gate keeper for a block region.
+Every path must go through the dominator to reach to any node in region.
+This happens mostly in loops.

+A block could have multiple dominators.
+We call all dominators of a node _dominator set_ or _dom(node)_.
+Also, each node dominates itself.
+This causes to capture self-loops.

+Bunch of definition in slides. _proper dominators_, _immidiate dominator_.

+If a node is in dominator set of node A, it should be also in dominator set of all predecessors nodes of node A.

+Computing dominators is O(n^2) problem, Tarjan & Langeur algorithm made it O(n) (linear).

+### Finding Loops
+_back edge_: is an edge to the nodes that comes form its dominator nodes.

+_natural Loops_: